Dr. Hassan S. Bazzi, ACSF, FRSC

 Dr. Bazzi received his bachelor’s and master’s degrees in chemistry and organic chemistry, respectively, from the American University of Beirut (1996 and 1998), and his Ph.D. in polymer chemistry with Dean’s Honor List from McGill University (2003).
 He worked briefly with the United Nations as a chemical weapons inspector in Iraq before doing a postdoctoral research fellowship at Université de Montréal.
 He joined Texas A&M at Qatar as assistant professor in 2004, was promoted to associate professor (2009), and then to full professor (2014).
 Dr. Bazzi completed the Management Development Program (June 2014) and the Institute for Management and Leadership in Education (June 2018) at Harvard University Graduate School of Education.

-Dr. Bazzi is a fellow of the American Chemical Society (2019), fellow of the Royal Society of Chemistry (2018), and member of the Canadian Society of Chemistry.
-He is a member of the Qatar Academy for Science and Technology Advisory Board.
+Dr. Bazzi is a fellow of the American Chemical Society, fellow of the Royal Society of Chemistry, and member of the Canadian Society of Chemistry.
+He founded the Qatar chapter of the American Chemical Society in 2018 and he currently serves as its chair.
+He is also the international representative of the Royal Society of Chemistry in Qatar.
+He serves as a member of the Qatar Academy for Science and Technology Advisory Board, and as an associate member of the International Activities Committee of the American Chemical Society.

 - Postdoctoral Fellowship, Université de Montréal, 2004